Forescout/eyeExtend-Connect/VMware Workspace ONE/README.md

 This section describes important use cases supported by Forescout eyeExtend for Workspace ONE.

 ## Workspace ONE Device Compliance Policy
-Use this policy template to detect non-compliant corporate devices, and redirect non-complaint users to a notification message that indicates:
+Use this policy template to detect non-compliant corporate devices, and redirect non-compliant users to a notification message that indicates:
 -Why the device is not-compliant
 -Network access limitations
 -Steps for remediation